lino-framework/book/docs/specs/polls.rst

 >>> lino.startup('lino_book.projects.polly.settings.demo')
 >>> from lino.api.doctest import *

 Overview
 ========

-A :class:`Poll` is a collection of :class:`Questions <Question>` which we want to ask repeatedly to different people.
+A :class:`Poll` is a series  of :class:`Questions <Question>` which we want to ask repeatedly to different people.
 Each Question has a *question text* and a :class:`ChoiceSet`, i.e. a stored ordered set of possible choices.

 A :class:`Response` is when somebody answers to a `Poll`.
 A response has a user (the guiy who asked and/or entered the data) and the partner (the guy who answered).

-The virtual table :class:`AnswersByResponse` then combines the answers which are stored in the database as a set of :class:`AnswerChoices
-<AnswerChoice>`, each of which represents a given Choice selected by
-the questioned person for a given `Question` of the `Poll`.
+The answers themselves  are stored in the database as a set of :class:`AnswerChoices <AnswerChoice>` objects, each of which represents a given Choice selected by the questioned person for a given `Question` of the `Poll`.
 If the Question is *multiple choice*, then there may be more than one `AnswerChoice` per `Question`.
 A `Response` can also contain a set of `AnswerRemarks`, each of with represents a remark written by the responding person for a given question.

+The detail view of a Response will usually contain two different slave tables showing the answers:

+- The :class:`AnswersByResponseEditor` summary shows one row per question (also those that have not been answered) and one column for each response of the same poll for this partner.
+The answers for this response are editable unless the response is registered.
+The answers of other responses are never editable.

+- The :class:`AnswersByResponsePrint` summary shows one row per answered question and the answer given in this response.
+It is designed to get printed.

 Model reference
 ===============

 .. class:: Poll

     A series of questions.

 .. class:: Polls

 .. class:: AllPolls

     Show all polls of all users.

 .. class:: Question

     A question of a poll.

     .. attribute:: number

        The number of this question within this poll.

     .. attribute:: poll

     .. attribute:: title